wasta-linux/saymore-snap/README.md

 - If you started the installer in a terminal you can use Ctrl+C to stop it.
 - Regardless, you will probably need to use the terminal command `saymore-unofficial.kill-procs` to kill the background processes that will likely still be running.
-- Then run the app again, either from your app menu or from the terminal, and it will try to continue installation where it left off.
+- Then start the app again (from the apps menu or in a terminal) and it will continue installation where it left off.

 ### SayMore doesn't start

-Maybe the installation got corrupted, especially if it hung during the initial install and you had to try again.
+Maybe the installation got corrupted, especially if it hung during the initial install and you had to start it again.
 - Fully remove the WINE installation with the command `saymore-unofficial.remove-wine-prefix`.
-- Open the app again (normally or in a terminal) and it will reinstall the WINE prefix and SayMore.
+- Open the app again (from the apps menu or in a terminal) and it will reinstall the WINE prefix and SayMore.

 ### SayMore starts in a random "test" project